aws-samples/msk-powered-financial-data-feed/README.md

    echo "export ZKNODES='Your Zookeeper connection string'" >> ~/.bashrc echo "export MSK_VPC_ID='The VPC ID of the MSK cluster'" >> ~/.bashrc
 ```
+Make sure you use the MSK cluster's **private endpoint** for the TLSBROKERS string, not the public one.
+Again, use the **Plaintext** Zookeeper connection string for ZKNODES.
+You can find both these strings when you click the **View client information** button in your MSK cluster details page.
 You can find the ID of the VPC where the MSK cluster was deployed in your AWS VPC console.
 Then run ```source ~/.bashrc```

 2. Type the following commands to deploy the NLB CDK stack.
 ```